Secrets and variables

 Here is a table summarizing the differences:

-Nomad Variables | HCL Variables | |
+| Nomad variables | HCL variables | |

-Storage | Nomad's state store | Job specification and Git repo |
+| Storage | Nomad's state store | Job specification and Git repository |

-Security | Encrypted in Nomad's state | No Encryption & must use another tool to hide secrets |
+| Security | Encrypted in Nomad's state | No Encryption & must use another tool to hide secrets |

-Access | Dynamic, at runtime | At job parsing |
+| Access | Dynamic, at runtime | At job parsing |

-Management | CLI, API, Web UI | Job file editing |
+| Management | Command-line tool, API, Web UI | Job file editing |

-Scope | Can be shared across jobs | Job-specific |
+| Scope | Share across jobs | Job-specific |

-Use Case | Sensitive data, dynamic values | Job file configuration values |
+| Use case | Sensitive data, dynamic values | Job file configuration values |

-RBAC | Fine-grained ACL policies | Sentinel must be used to enforce |
+| RBAC | Fine-grained ACL policies | Use Sentinel to enforce |

-Updates | Can be updated without job modifications | Require job file updates and resubmit job |
+| Updates | Update without job modifications | Require job file updates and resubmit job |

 In short, storing Nomad variables as secrets is a great option for static secrets and ease of adoption, but for dynamic secrets, PKI, and more advanced secrets management features, Vault is the recommended solution.

-How to Use Variables
+How to use variables

 Creating a variable

+You can create and store a variable in three different ways: command-line tool, API, and UI.
 You can define variables at different levels - job, group, or task.
 This hierarchical approach lets you control access to variables, limiting their visibility to specific scopes.
-For instance, a variable created at the task level is only accessible within that task, while a job-level variable can be used across groups and tasks within that job.
+For instance, a variable created at the task level is only accessible within that task, while a job-level variable is usable across groups and tasks within that job.

+Store variables you may want accessible by all jobs in a path of your choosing.
 If you do this, ensure the variable either is appropriate to be globally accessed or if not, it has the appropriate ACL policies attached.

 Store variables tutorial covers how to create and store variables